BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

    1.	how often data should be backed up;

-   1.	what kind of backups are performed;
+   1.	what kind of backups are performed (e.g., manual, automated);

    1.	who is responsible for performing the backups;